 - Personal pensions

-When you divorce in retirement, you may need to split your retirement income - especially if you have a joint retirement income or one that provides for your ex-partner when you die.
+This income may need to be split – especially if you have a joint retirement income or one that provides for your partner when you die.

 The company you bought your retirement income from will be able to tell you your options, so it's a good idea to get in touch with them.